 Who will be the Democratic Party’s nominee for president?
 Will Republicans keep the Senate?
-How will you talk about the impact of the impeachment hearings with your relatives at Thanksgiving?
+How will you talk about the impact of the impeachment hearings with your friends and relatives?
 If these questions are swirling in your brain, you’re not alone.
 A recent survey conducted by the American Psychological Association revealed that 56 percent of U.S. adults identify the upcoming election as a significant source of stress in their lives.
 Politics, unsurprisingly, can mess with our sense of wellbeing.

 The Aruba Tourism Authority is aiming to eliminate that source of stress — at least temporarily — with a political-free campaign called “Election Disconnection.”
 The island, located around 1,100 miles from the voter battleground coast of Florida, will offer travel packages throughout the month of October in 2020 that feature meditation sessions, anxiety-reducing sessions with puppies, and lockboxes for smart devices to escape the Wi-Fi signal of breaking news updates.